To’ak Chocolate – The World’s Finest Dark Chocolate from Ecuador.

 The Muña is different still, but with a grittiness and astringency I did not find pleasing, and I was happy that it did not linger like the Tipo.
 The Sunfo I found to be somewhere between the Hierba Buena and the Tipo in taste, but with a bit of the astringency of the Muña.

 This was the second of the collections I tried.
-I knew that I had tried the sacha inchi before as well as macambo.
+I have tasted sacha inchi before as well as macambo.
 I was (and am) confused about the classification of macambo (theobroma bicolor) as a nut, however.
 From what I can glean in a few minutes of online research, cacay may be a close relative of sacha inchi.
 Amazonian almonds (dipteryx alata) are known as baru nuts in Brazil, and I have eaten them on their own as well as in chocolate.

-Theobroma cacao with theobroma bicolor, where I started first, is an interesting choice, especially as the bicolor is not ground to a smooth paste.
+Theobroma cacao with theobroma bicolor as an inclusion, where I started first, is an interesting choice, especially as the bicolor is not ground to a smooth paste.
 I have had bars made from 100% bicolor before, and I like bicolor beans pan toasted in undeodorized cocoa butter then salted.
-I don’t know that I would recognize bicolor in this bar unless I was told.
+I don’t think I would recognize bicolor in this bar even if I were told.